Charles III, Duke of Lorraine: Life

 He was the eldest surviving son of Francis I, Duke of Lorraine, and Christina of Denmark.

 In 1545, his father died, and his mother served as the regent during his minority.
 During his childhood, his aged great-grandmother, Philippa of Gelderland, died in 1547, leaving also her inheritance to the young Charles.
 His dynasty claimed the Kingdom of Jerusalem and used also the title of Duke of Calabria as symbol of their claims to the Kingdom of Naples.
 Additionally, they had a claim to the Duchy of Gelderland, inherited from Charles of Egmont, Duke of Gelderland.

 In 1552, Lorraine was invaded by France, his mother's regency was terminated and Charles was removed from Lorraine to France, to be raised at the French royal court in accordance to the needs of French interests.
-In 1559, he was married to Claude of France, and allowed to depart to Lorraine and take control of his domain.
+According to Julio Alvarotto, envoy of Ercole II d'Este, Duke of Ferrara, Charles paid for a masque involving pageant ships with sails of silver cloth, designed by Bartolomeo Campi, at the wedding of Mary, Queen of Scots, and Francis, Dauphin of France, on 24 April 1558.
+During the pageant he danced with his future wife, Claude of France.
+In 1559, they were married and he was allowed to depart to Lorraine and take control of his domain.